Victory for Minneapolis Taxi Entrepreneurs

-Can an entrenched cartel of Minneapolis taxi drivers violate the civil rights of entrepreneurs and consumers?
+Minneapolis, Minn.—An entrenched cartel of Minneapolis taxi drivers may no longer violate the civil rights of entrepreneurs and consumers, thanks to a ruling issued today by a federal district judge.

-The Institute for Justice Minnesota Chapter (IJ-MN) intervened in this case to defend the city of Minneapolis’ deregulation efforts that removed a cap on the number of taxis licensed in the city.
-The city finalized its reforms in March 2007 and opened the market to entrepreneurs who are “fit, willing and able” to serve the public.
-The new ordinance will increase the number of cabs by 180 in the coming years, and eliminate completely the cap on the number of cabs by 2011.
+The Institute for Justice Minnesota Chapter (IJ-MN) intervened in the case on the side of the city of Minneapolis to defend its free-market reforms that removed a cap on the number of taxis allowed to operate within city limits.
+The reforms, finalized on March 30, 2007, will open the market to entrepreneurs who are fit, willing and able to serve the public, increase the number of cabs by 180 in the coming years, and eliminate completely the cap on the number of cabs in Minneapolis by 2011.

-In response, the established taxicab cartel sued the city, demanding reversal of the reforms and proclaiming that its owners should be able to keep the spoils of the old law that excluded new competitors from the taxi market in Minneapolis for more than 10 years.
+In response to the free-market and consumer-friendly reforms, the established taxicab cartel sued the city, demanding the reversal of reforms and proclaiming its owners should be able to keep the spoils of the old law that excluded new competitors from the taxi market in Minneapolis for more than 10 years.

 The Institute represents taxi entrepreneur Luis Paucar, who had tried for nearly four years to provide service in Minneapolis.
-He received licenses for 22 vehicles under the new law.
+He has received 22 licenses under the new law.